Our Miss Fred: Production

 The film was constructed specifically as a vehicle for La Rue.
+It was one of a number of comedy star vehicles made by Nat Cohen at EMI Films.
 Filming took place in June 1972.

+LaRue later wrote in his memoirs, "Before finally agreeing to appear in the movie, I must have turned down at least twenty-five other offers because they were almost all stories about female impersonations, which wasn’t for me."
+The performer admitted "I was a little apprehensive about making films.
+I was very definitely a live performer and I had reservations about transferring to the larger screen."

+According to La Rue the film was the idea of Ted Willis, who persuaded him to make the film.
+La Rue wrote, " It was an interesting idea, a wartime comedy thriller, which never dates.
+It gave me the scope, not only for wearing glamorous outfits, but also the opportunity to prove myself as a serious actor as well, which I grabbed with both hands.
+It was a complete break away from my normal work."
+La Rue said he was particularly attracted by the fact his part "could have been taken by almost any actor and it wasn't necessarily a 'drag' role."

+Filming took over ten weeks at Hertfordshire and Elstree Studios.
+La Rue found it difficult making movies, feeling they took up extra time and money.

 Reception

+La Rue wrote "I was very pleased with the reaction.
+It was a new challenge for me and I felt at that time the best thing I had ever attempted."
+He said he received some good reviews and poor ones.
+"But I’m glad I made the film, although I certainly have no great desire to make another."

 Box office

 The film was a box office disappointment.
+Ned Sherrin, who directed a short, The Cobblers which was released in support of the film, said Our Miss Fred "turned out to be a big disaster".

 Critical reception

 In "The Spinning image", Graeme Clark called the film, "a goodnatured comedy which, while you can see why La Rue's prospects in cinema might have been limited, also proved he was no dead loss in front of the camera either."
-In the Radio Times, David McGillivray wrote, "Danny La Rue, Britain's most popular female impersonator during the 1970's, seems terribly constricted in his one major film, an old-fashioned wartime comedy written by distinguished playwright Hugh Leonard."
+In the Radio Times, David McGillivray wrote, "Danny La Rue, Britain's most popular female impersonator during the 1970s, seems terribly constricted in his one major film, an old-fashioned wartime comedy written by distinguished playwright Hugh Leonard."

 Psychotic Cinema wrote, "this is a fun movie with plenty of sexual innuendo jokes and a rousing rendition of the popular song Hitler Has Only Got One Ball."
 Movies About Girls wrote of La Rue, "he actually comes across remarkably well on screen...It’s all terrifically entertaining...
 La Rue can’t hide the fact that he’s loving every minute of it.
 You wouldn’t want him to either, because each and every smirk and grin means you can’t help but enjoy yourself along with him."